strnh/qmail-spamcontrol-patch/README.md

 # Limitation

- TLSv1.3 not implement with ucspi-ssl-0.99e + openssl and qmail-spamcontrol-2.7.33.
+ TLSv1.3 not implement with ucspi-ssl-0.99e + openssl1.1.x and qmail-spamcontrol-2.7.33.
  In paticular, interoperablities with GMAIL (may need TLSv1.3) broken after 01/01/2020.

 Workaround